telerik/blazor-docs/components/window/overview.md

 This article provides basic information about the <a href="https://www.telerik.com/blazor-ui/window" target="_blank">Blazor Window component</a> and its core features.

-The Window component displays a popup with a titlebar, which shows users custom content.
-The component provides predefined titlebar actions such as Close, Minimize, Maximize, and Restore.
+The Window component displays a popup with a title bar and shows custom content.
+The component provides predefined title bar actions, such as Close, Minimize, Maximize, and Restore.
 The Window component also supports custom actions, modality, resizing, dragging, and position control.

 ## Creating Blazor Window